10 Pro Vegan Female Olympic Athletes Redefining the Game

 4. Alex Morgan

-Morgan turned vegan in 2017.
+Morgan adopted a vegan diet in 2017.
 Since then, she has won a World Cup (as co-captain), gone to the Olympics and been awarded the significantly less prestigious title of ‘Most Beautiful Vegan’ by PETA.
 Aesthetics aside, she is recognised as an American sporting icon and has inspired a new generation of young women to play soccer.
 Her vegan journey started after deciding that loving some animals (Morgan is a committed dog rescuer) and eating others was paradoxical at best.

 5. Vivian Kong (Man Wai)